mmistakes/minimal-mistakes/_drafts/fs2.md

 val evalMappedJlActors: Stream[IO, Unit] = jlActors.evalMap(IO.println)
 ```

-In the case we need to perform some effects on the stream, but we don't want to change the type of the stream, we can use the `evalTap` method:
+In this case, we need to perform some effects on the stream, but we don't want to change the type of the stream; We can use the `evalTap` method:

 ```scala
 val evalTappedJlActors: Stream[IO, Actor] = jlActors.evalTap(IO.println)
 ```

-As we can notice, the difference between the last to statement is that the first mapped the stream to a `Unit` and the second didn't perform any mapping at all.
+As we can notice, the difference between the last statement is that the first mapped the stream to a `Unit` and the second didn't perform any mapping.

-An important feature of fs2 streams is that the functions defined on them takes constant time, regardless the structure of the stream itself.
-So, concatenating two streams is a constant time operation, whether the streams contain a bunch of elements or if they are infinite.
-As we will see in the rest of the article this feature concerns the internal representation of a stream, which is implemented as a _pull-based_ structure.
+An essential feature of fs2 streams is that their functions take constant time, regardless of the structure of the stream itself.
+So, concatenating two streams is a constant time operation, whether the streams contain many elements or infinite.
+As we will see in the rest of the article, this feature concerns the internal representation, which is implemented as a _pull-based_ structure.

-Since the functions defined on streams are a lot, we will make only few examples.
-Say that we want to group the Avengers by the name of the actor playing them.
+Since the functions defined on streams are many, we will make only a few examples.
+Say that we want to group the Avengers by the actor's name playing them.
 We can do it using the `fold` method:

 ```scala
 val avengersActorsByFirstName: Stream[Pure, Map[String, List[Actor]]] = avengersActors.fold(Map.empty[String, List[Actor]]) { (map, actor) =>